-Council and separately incorporated chapter treasurers are responsible for submitting the council's board-approved budget and budget narrative to ENA Component Relations by Dec.
+State council and separately incorporated chapter treasurers are responsible for submitting the state council's board-approved budget and budget narrative to ENA Component Relations by Jan.
 31 each year.
-As the parent organization, ENA must ensure councils and separately incorporated chapters are financially viable and healthy organizations.
+As the parent organization, it is important that ENA National ensures state councils/separately incorporated chapters are financially viable and healthy organizations.